generalMG/nanoGPT_mlx/README.md

 # nanoGPT-MLX

 A minimal, educational GPT implementation for Apple Silicon using MLX.
-Train GPT-style language models efficiently on your Mac with M1/M2/M3 chips.
+Train GPT-style language models efficiently on your Mac with M-series chips.

 ## Overview